mohamedelahmady60/MyMessenger/README.md

 ## Messenger Real Time Chat App
-this is a mobile messaging app used for instant messaging,  sharing photos, videos, and locations.
+This is a mobile messaging app used for instant messaging,  sharing photos, videos, and locations.

 ## Features